-New Gravity Thickeners and Mix Tank for sludge thickening and blending
+New gravity thickeners and mix tank for sludge thickening and blending

-This project plans, designs, and constructs modifications to the Rinconada Water Treatment Plant (RWTP) residuals management processes, consistent with the Facility Renewal Program (FRP) to accomplish the following objectives:
+This project plans, designs, and constructs modifications to the Rinconada Water Treatment Plant (RWTP) residuals management processes and will accomplish the following objectives:

-- Extend the useful life of the treatment plant. - Improve the efficiency of the residual management processes. - · Minimize risk of discharge violations. - · Improve the reliability of RWTP.
+- Extend the useful life of the treatment plant. - Improve the efficiency of the residual management processes. - Minimize risk of discharge violations. - Improve the reliability of RWTP.